debops-contrib/ansible-sentry/docs/getting-started.rst

    [debops_service_sentry]
    hostname

-Additional more services are needed on the same machine or remote:
+Additionaly a database and a message-queue are needed on the same machine or remote:

 .. code:: ini